 Recycling is something everyone can do to protect the environment.
 Through Waste Less, Recycle More funding, programs and services, the EPA is working hard to make it easier for businesses and communities to become better recyclers and reduce waste sent to landfill.

-Have your say on the Circular Economy Policy
+Circular Economy Policy

 Waste Avoidance and Resource Recovery Strategy

 Reducing waste generation and keeping materials circulating within the economy are priorities for NSW.
 To meet this challenge, the NSW Environment Protection Authority (EPA) prepares a new Waste Avoidance and Resource Recovery (WARR) Strategy every five years.

 The NSW Government has announced the extension of the Waste Less, Recycle More initiative with a further $337 million over 4 years from 2017-21.